lichray/formatxx/proposal/printf.md

-If an _internally formattable_ argument is an unsigned integer and the type hint is `d` or `i`, the argument is printed as if it is formatted by `snprintf` or a wide character equivalence given the same _flags_, _field-width_, and _precision_, if any, respectively, followed by a fitted length modifier, if needed, and a _type hint_ of `u`.
-Otherwise, the argument is printed as if it is formatted by `snprintf` or a wide character equivalence given the same _flags_, _field-width_, and _precision_, if any, respectively, followed by a fitted length modifier, if needed, and the same _type hint_.  *\[Note: `u`, `o`, `x`, `X` convert a signed argument to unsigned, while `d` and `i` do not
+If an _internally formattable_ argument is an unsigned integer and the type hint is `d` or `i`, the argument is printed as if it is formatted by `snprintf` or a wide character equivalence, which conceptually uses a default padding character of `os.fill()`, given the same _flags_, _field-width_, and _precision_, if any, respectively, followed by a fitted length modifier, if needed, and a _type hint_ of `u`.
+Otherwise, the argument is printed as if it is formatted by `snprintf` or a wide character equivalence, which conceptually uses a default padding character of `os.fill()`, given the same _flags_, _field-width_, and _precision_, if any, respectively, followed by a fitted length modifier, if needed, and the same _type hint_.  *\[Note: `u`, `o`, `x`, `X` convert a signed argument to unsigned, while `d` and `i` do not